 This isn't the actual income from a single game (which would be either q or -r, depending on what the coin did).
 Instead, it's an estimate of what would happen over a large number of games, on a per-game basis.
 This is an example of an expected value.

-6.2.1 Expected Values of Discrete Random Variables
+6.2.1 Expected Values

 Definition: 6.6 Expected value